NeoApplications/Neo-Store/README.md

 ## *App features:*

-### **Working**

-- Sorting apps Alphabetically and by Usage.
-- Google feed integration.
+### **Some of the main features**

-- Theme support.
+- Rich themes support.
+- The Dash.
-- Customize search engine.
+- Custom search engines.
-- Gesture support.
+- Gestures support.
-- Notification configuration.
+- A unique custom-widget.
-- Categorize apps in the drawer.
+- Categories or folders in the app drawer.
-- Icon Shape support.
+- Icon shapes and packs support.
-- Quick action shortcuts (dash).
-- Hide and Protect apps using security PIN or biometric.
-- Dock search.
-- Drawer search.
-- Drawer grid preference.
 - Customize app icons.
-- All apps icon scaling.
-- Dock icon scaling.
-- Workspace icon scaling.
 - Desktop grid preference.
-- App predictions (v8 - v9 only).
-- Icon pack support.
+- Hide apps.
+- Vertical Apps Lists.
+- Icons' scaling.
 - Back up and restore preferences.
-- Vertical Apps Lists.

-### **TODOs**

-- Turn off "auto remove empty screen".
-- Add desktop screen manually.
-- Reorder empty screens.
-- Horizontal drawer.
-- Add auto tab mode for drawer.
-- Animations.

 There's also a [devloper's document](DEVDOC.md), where the maintainer and collaborators communicate their TODOs and plans.